likebike/fasteval/README.md

 You should **always** build with `RUSTFLAGS="--emit=asm"` because [it greatly improves LLVM's compile-time optimizations](http://likebike.com/posts/How_To_Write_Fast_Rust_Code.html#emit-asm).

-If you are using a 'nightly' Rust compiler, you can build with `--features nightly` to enable optimizations that aren't yet available in Rust 'stable'.
+If you are using a 'nightly' Rust compiler, you can build with `--features nightly` to enable optimizations that aren't yet available in 'stable' Rust.

 You can build with `--no-default-features` to disable alphabetical keywords like `and`, `or`, `NaN`, `inf`.
 (These words might be important to your applications.)